Heartburn, a form of uncomfortable indigestion, affects millions of people every day, yet is largely preventable and treatable.

-Heartburn and more chronic forms of GERD are two of the most common health conditions affecting Americans despite the availability of simple lifestyle or even medical intervention options.
-Although the name implies it would involve the heart, heartburn is primarily caused by digestive problems like stomach acid regurgitation into the esophagus and doesn’t have much to do with cardiovascular system.
+Although the name implies it would involve the heart, heartburn is primarily caused by digestive problems like stomach acid regurgitation into the esophagus.
+It doesn’t actually have much to do with one’s cardiovascular system.

 It was named “heartburn” because some of the symptoms — like pain and throbbing near the breast bone and heart — are similar to those that would occur when someone is having a heart attack.
 In fact, some people actually suffering a heart attack mistakenly think that they’re dealing with heartburn and don’t rush to the emergency room!

 Why does indigestion like heartburn happen?

 The most common underlying causes of the LES not working properly to hold in stomach acid include: